Pennsylvania Protection of Abuse Order FAQ’s

 While the case may resemble a PFA order, Pennsylvania’s judicial system treats it with the utmost seriousness, and so should you.
 Given the collateral damages associated with the order, a skilled Washington PA DUI lawyer can be the key to preserving your rights.
 In cases involving minor children, a strong legal argument may increase your chances of maintaining contact with them.

 Will the PFA order issued against me harm my career?

 To be frank, yes.
 This represents one of the most concerning consequences of a PFA order.
 For individuals employed in the public or private sector, the order can have significant repercussions on their careers.
 Your employer may require you to take temporary leave or even terminate your employment altogether.
 Professions such as law enforcement, medicine, and education are particularly susceptible to reputational damage as society generally views PFA orders unfavorably.

 But fear not, there is a way out of this legal quagmire.
 It is crucial to enlist the services of a trusted Washington PA criminal lawyer who can help extricate you from this situation and restore your life to normal.

 Will I get evicted if a PFA order has been issued against me?

-These are some common inquiries individuals facing charges of PFA often have.
-For assistance with your concerns, we recommend reaching out to our experienced attorney, Sean Logue.
-With a proven track record in handling such cases, he has successfully defended numerous individuals accused of PFA violations.
-Contact us at 412-389-0805 for a free consultation today!
+If you have questions about PFA charges, our experienced attorney, Sean Logue, can provide the guidance you need.
+He possesses a proven track record in successfully defending individuals accused of PFA violations.
+Contact us at 412.389.0805 for a free consultation today!